SERC-Web-TA-DF1A-2425/PHP-Database-Integration/README.md

-# PHP Dev Environment
+# PHP Database Integration

-Codespaces configuration for a development environment with PHP and MariaDB configured.
+Lab exercises on using PHP with a database.

-Details on the configuration and usage of the Codespace are in the [`codespaces.md` document](codespaces.md).
+Details on the configuration and usage of using Codespaces for this lab are in the [`codespaces.md` document](codespaces.md).